We provide specialist lung assessment services for the diagnosis and management of cardiovascular and thoracic disease.

 The procedures performed include studies for oesophagus, stomach and small bowel using barium and other water-soluble contrast media.
 Other procedures like ganglion block for pain relief under fluoroscopic guidance are performed by the anaesthetists.

-Fluoroscopy procedures involve X-rays, therefore patients must be referred by a doctor and discussed with a radiologist to comply with the IRMR regulations.
-Please see the document below regarding X-ray safety.
+Fluoroscopy procedures involve X-rays, therefore patients must be referred by a doctor and discussed with a radiologist to comply with IRMR regulations.

 The department has a dedicated Hitachi ultrasound machine with full radiological capability and limited cardiac software.